 Sunlight strikes raindrops from all angles.
 But there's one that's different, one that produces a rainbow: 42 degrees.
 From here, the light scatters into the colours we love, and each rainbow is unique to whoever sees it.
 This is a beautiful parallel with how we enjoy music and the arts; whilst these experiences are shared, every person takes away something unique.
 42 Degrees Festival, running 16-18th July 2021, will be a weekend to celebrate the diversity of these experiences.
 Run by 24 volunteers, each sharing a love for what music and the arts has brought them, the festival promises to be something special.
-We feel passionate about ensuring that, alongside celebrating creativity, our festival encourages diversity.
-Whether you’re young, old, BAME, LGBTQ+, local or not, the 42 Degrees community will be making everyone feel welcome.
+We can’t wait to welcome you to the fields very soon!

 Picture yourself immersed in weekend of funk & soul, jazz, disco, hip-hop, electronic dance music, comedy, spoken word, film productions and workshops.
 Yes, it’s going to be epic.